 Soil Type: Well-drained loam, sand, clay, or humus-rich soil

 Water: Average.
 Drought Resistant

 Exposure: Full to Partial Sun

-Forsythia flowers early spring, masses of yellow flowers will appear and stay for minimum two weeks.
+Forsythia flowers in early spring, masses of yellow flowers will appear and stay for a minimum of two weeks.

 Northern gold forsythia is a great backdrop plant in your garden.
 The yellow flowers in the spring give great contrast within the back of a garden.